karolinadebowska/Flixster/Flixster/README.md

 ### App Walkthough GIF

-emulator is not working, reached for help, issue hasn't been solved
+emulator is not working, reached for help, issue hasn't been solved.

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes

-emulatos
+emulator.
+I tried everything: Disable Instant Run Clear the Project Caches
+Uninstall and re-install the application
+Restart your emulator or device - This can fix certain issues especially if the emulator has lost internet

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing